chandy619/osticket-prereqs/README.md

 <img width="413" alt="image" src="https://github.com/chandy619/osticket-prereqs/assets/144288806/5b455c5f-0331-428a-acb8-4fae02f40917">
 </p>
 <p>
 8. osTicket Configuration via IIS- Return to IIS.
 Begin by reloadinging the server by clicking the 'Restart' button in the top right corner.
 Now, in the top left corner, follow the path: Sites > Default Web Site > osTicket.
-Back  on the right side of the IIS window, click on 'Browse *.80 (http)'.
+On the right-hand side of the IIS window, click on 'Browse *.80 (http)'.
 An osTicket Installer webpage will open via Microsoft Edge.
 </p>
 <p>
 <img width="557" alt="image" src="https://github.com/chandy619/osticket-prereqs/assets/144288806/bbb813c7-5458-48c5-9ce4-feb0e8bfd099">
 </p>
 <p>
-Notice that some extensions are not enabled so return to IIS.
+Notice that some extensions are not enabled, so return to IIS.
 Click on the 'osTicket' folder located on the left-hand side and double-click on PHP Manager.
 Click on 'Enable or disable an extension'.
-You'll find a list of PHP Extension.
+You'll find a list of PHP Extensions.
 Click on each of the following:'php_imap.dll', 'php_intl.dll', and 'php_opache.dll'. and click 'Enable' in the top right corner.
 Lastly, return to the browser page of the osTicket Installer and refresh the page.
 </p>
 <br />